 At Dome C, changes are very frequent (every 3 days on average).
-In Figure b we observe that the measured daily changes in surface height (at Dome C) generally present a normal distribution, but a significant number of measurements present changes exceeding $\pm 2 \sigma$ or $\pm 3 \sigma$ .
+In Figure 5.6(b) we observe that the measured daily changes in surface height (at Dome C) generally present a normal distribution, but a significant number of measurements present changes exceeding $\pm 2~\sigma$ or $\pm 3~\sigma$.
 These values generally correspond to sastrugis crossing the sensor footprint.
 RULS should consider these spatial differences which are related to the roughness length of the surface irregularities at the surface.

-Figure 5.5 - A series of four pictures of the snow surface taken at a 1 h interval close to Concordia station on 29 November 2013, showing the formation of a thick snow patch whose thickness and horizontal extent are approximately 10 cm and 1 m.
+Figure 5.5 - A series of four pictures of the snow surface taken at a 1 h interval close to Concordia station on 29 November 2013, showing the formation of a thick snow patch whose thickness and horizontal extent are approximately 10 cm and 1 m2.
 From Libois et al. (2014)

 Figure 5.6 - (a) Hourly time series of snow height obtained from pictures of the snow surface.
-Vertical bars at the top highlight when drift events were detected from the snow height variations.
-The vertical arrow points to the drift event illustrated in Figure . (b) Distribution of snow height variations during the 53 drift events identified from pictures of the snow surface.
+Vertical bars at the top highlight when drift events were detected from the snow height variations. (b) Distribution of snow height variations during the 53 drift events identified from pictures of the snow surface.
 The vertical dashed line indicates the mean annual accumulation from GLACIOCLIM stake network.
 From Libois et al. (2014).